 - If you want to make a cake from scratch, there are some cool cake pans available to go with these baseball party ideas, including a baseball mitt, cap (for most teams) and ball.
-See here for these.
+See supplier 3 for all of these.

 - Think about the presentation of your cake too.
 You can greatly improve the appearance of the cake by styling it with a few simple props.
 For example, if you've gone for the mitt, cap or baseball cake you could lay it on one of these tissue grass mats with a real baseball, bat or glove alongside it, or with a pennant flag for your favorite team.
-See here for these supplies.
+See supplier 3 for these items.

 Food & Drink Styling